ml0130/knowledge-base/docs/general-skills/straight-and-level.md

 ## Introduction

 Airplanes operate in a different environment than a car, bike or just by walking.
 Drivers and bikers tend to focus on the forward motion and new pilots tend to do the same.
 However, an airplane operates in a 3-dimentional (3D) environment.
 Pilots need to be aware of horizontal, vertical, and lateral movement.
-The four fundamentals are the principle maneuvers that control an airplane during flight.
+Straight-and-level flight are one of four fundamentals when flying an airplane.

 !!! note "The Four Fundamentals"
     The four fundamentals of flight are: straight-and-level flight, turns, climbs, and descents.

-## Importance of The Four Fundamentals

-To master any subject, you need to master the fundamentals first.
-Attempting to conduct advanced maneuvers before mastering the fundamentals, hinders the learning process.
-To be a competent pilot, you need to first master the basic fundamentals of airmanship.

-!!! quote
-    Consider the following: a takeoff is a combination of straight-and-level flight and a climb; turning on course to the first navigation fix after departure is a climb and a turn; and the landing at the destination is a combination of airplane ground handling, acceleration, pitch and a climb.

-As you progress to more difficult flight maneuvers, any deficiency in the mastery of the four fundamentals are likely to become barriers in your learning.
-Many new pilots notice difficulty in advanced maneuvers if they have a lack of understanding, training, or practice of the four fundaments.
-So, lets change that!

 ## Flight Controls

 An airplane flies in a 3D environment, meaning, it can travel up, down, left, right, forwards, and backwards.